 The latest official release of xllmnrd is version 2.0 published on July 26, 2014.

 - RFC 4795

 - An introductory article featuring LLMNR that describes the implementation in Microsoft Windows Vista and Windows Server 2008.

-- Free CIFS server software commonly used on GNU/Linux operating systems, which is one of the software that will benefit most from LLMNR.
+- Free SMB/CIFS server software commonly used on GNU/Linux operating systems, which is one of the software that will benefit most from LLMNR.

 - The Bluetooth protocol stack for GNU/Linux, which will require LLMNR for name resolution on the Personal Area Network Profile.